Accessibility

 TL;DR: We aim to make The Canada Report readable, navigable, and usable for as many people as possible.
 Accessibility is an ongoing effort, and we welcome feedback.

 We want everyone to be able to read and use The Canada Report.
-We’re actively working toward alignment with WCAG 2.1 AA standards across our website and newsletter.
+We're actively working toward alignment with Web Content Accessibility Guidelines (WCAG) 2.1 AA standards across our website and newsletter.

 Accessibility isn't a one-time checkbox — it's an ongoing process that evolves as our site grows.